occiware/MartBTG/README.md

 values).
 You must at least specify a valid -t parameter (template) and a valid URL as the -r parameter (MartServer resource)/ a valid config file.

+The main benefit this script brings is that rather than using a heavy framework written in a language that is not natively available on every GNU/Linux system, is that it can be easily deployed in Docker containers, for example, **where size does matter**.
+It doesn't pack tons of features: it just does one job, but does it right.

 ## Usage

 > **Note**: Before executing the script, please make sure it has execution rights, if not, set them with: